Use reverse telecine in Compressor

 In the Video Properties section of the Video inspector, click the “Frame rate” pop-up menu, then choose 29.97.

 In the Quality section of the Video inspector, click the “Retiming quality” pop-up menu, then choose Reverse Telecine.

-If you’re modifying the setting of a specific job, click Start Batch to begin transcoding.
+If you’re modifying the preset of a specific job, click Start Batch to begin transcoding.

-If you’re modifying a custom setting, there are no additional steps to take.
+If you’re modifying a custom preset, there are no additional steps to take.